catamphetamine/webpack-isomorphic-tools/README.md

 }
 ```

-Then you create your server side instance of `webpack-isomorphic-tools` and register a Node.js require hook in the very main server script (and your web application code will reside in the server.js file which is `require()`d in the bottom):
+That was the client side.
+Next, the server side.
+You create your server side instance of `webpack-isomorphic-tools` and register a Node.js require hook in the very main server script (and your web application code will reside in the server.js file which is `require()`d in the bottom):

 ### main.js